NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 .. _mapproj-example:

-Running Stereo with Map-projected Images
+Running stereo with map-projected images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The way stereo correlation works is by matching a neighborhood of each